 1. Make Sure Your Targets are Realistic|Board Fundraising Review

 Unrealistic targets create pressure and can lead to questionable fundraising practices.
-It’s important that targets set by management, consultants, or contractors are realistic and reflect your organisation’s context.
-For example, larger, more established charities are often better able to develop new sources of fundraising than newer or lesser known organisations.
+Targets set by management, consultants, or contractors must be realistic and reflect your organization’s context.
+For example, larger, more established charities are often better able to develop new fundraising sources than newer or lesser-known organizations.

 Choose fundraising plans carefully, especially plans that look too good to be true—because they probably are.
 Pay close attention to the assumptions at the root of each goal or target.

-What’s more, each of your fundraising plans will probably have different ROI profiles and you will need to evaluate them over different time periods.
-As a result, it may be necessary to monitor different performance measures over different periods of your strategic (and correlated fundraising) plans.
+What’s more, each of your fundraising plans will probably have different ROI profiles, and you will need to evaluate them over different time periods.
+As a result, it may be necessary to monitor various performance measures over different periods of your strategic (and correlated fundraising) plans.

 3. Increase Your Awareness of Implementation Measures

-While the board can’t make management decisions, it’s appropriate—and beneficial—if you understand how your organization pursues donations, especially when your organisation is trying out a new strategy or fundraising plan.
+While the board can’t make management decisions, it’s appropriate—and beneficial—if you understand how your organization pursues donations, especially when your organization is trying out a new strategy or fundraising plan.